 Do you burn more calories running or rollerblading?
-If you’re looking for an effective way to cut the excess body fat, lose weight and achieve ultimate fitness, I understand where you’re coming from.
+If you’re looking for an effective way to cut excess body fat, lose weight, and achieve ultimate fitness, I understand where you’re coming from.

 So, from experience, I’ve put together this piece to answer your question.

-The difference between calories burned when rollerblading and running is about 115 calories.
-While rollerblading burns an average of 821 calories per hour, running on the other hand burns an average of 606 calories per hour.
+From experience and research, you’ll burn approximately 215 more calories per hour rollerblading than running.
+Studies show rollerblading burns an average of 821 calories per hour while running burns an average of 606 calories per hour.